Classification Models

 k — This option must be a positive integer that specifies how many closest points to use for classifying a new point.

-distance - If you specify this option, the value must be a function in SQL syntax for calculating the distance between a point that is used for classification and points in the training data set.
+distance — If you specify this option, the value must be a function in SQL syntax for calculating the distance between a point used for classification and points in the training data set.
 This function should use the variables x1, x2, … for the 1st, 2nd, … features in the training data set, and p1, p2, … for the features in the point for classification.
 If you do not specify this option, the option defaults to the Euclidian distance.

-weight - If you specify this option, the value must be a function in SQL syntax for calculating the weight for a neighbor.
+weight — If you specify this option, the value must be a function in SQL syntax for calculating the weight of a neighbor.
 The function should use the variable d for distance.
 By default, the distance is set to 1.0/(d+0.1), thus avoiding division by zero on exact inputs and still allowing neighbors to have some influence.

 Model Type: NAIVE BAYES